xinwenfu/GenCyber/Python/README.md

 After we get returned *area*, at *print("Circle radius=%.2f, Area=%.2f" %(radius, area))*, we print out the result.
 We use the *%* operator to format the output.
 *%.2f* means when we print a number, we want 2 digit precision and print only two decimal places.

+We may have noticed there are two *area* in the code with one in the function *circleArea*. *area* in *circleArea* is only valid within *circleArea* and does not affect the one outside of *circleArea*.

 ### Which code runs first?
 We still have one problem left.
 When we run the given program, what is the first piece of code to run?